opencitations/cec/classifier/README.md

 ### Technical Overview

-The classification part is carried out by an Ensemble Model, which is a combination of six binary classifiers (in Beta release) and a meta classifier built on top of them.
+The classification part is carried out by an <b>Ensemble Model</b>, which is a combination of six binary classifiers (in Beta release) and a meta classifier built on top of them.
 The meta classifier carries out the voting process and returns the final classification result.
 Furthermore, a threshold of 90% confidence has been defined to filter out the results on which the ensemble is not confident enough.